boostorg/redis/README.md

 * `aedis::adapt()`: Adapts user data structures like STL containers to receive Redis responses.

-Let us see how this works in more detail.
+Let us see how it works in more detail.

 ### Connection